top of page

 Book a video consultation with our physios

-Tib Post tendinopathy can cause a lot of pain on the inside of your ankle and foot and be notoriously slow to react to treatment.
-In this article I’ll share some tips that has made the biggest differences for my patients who had "difficult to fix" cases of this condition.
-I’ve previously done a livestream where I explained the full array of treatments for Tib Post tendinopathy and you may find that video useful as well.
+Tib post tendinopathy can cause a lot of pain on the inside of your ankle and foot and be notoriously slow to react to treatment.
+In this article, I’ll share some tips that have made the biggest differences for my patients who had "difficult to fix" cases of this condition.
+I’ve previously done a livestream where I explained the full array of treatments for tib post tendinopathy and you may find that video useful as well.

 Advice for Tib Post Tendinopathy that doesn't want to react to treatment